GirinChutia/Misahub-Capsule-Vision-2024-Solution-eAI/README.md

-# 🫧 Capsule Vision Challenge 2024 : Solution
+# 🫧 Capsule Vision Challenge 2024 : Solution (8'th Position)

 Welcome to my submission for the **[Capsule Vision Challenge 2024: Multi-Class Abnormality Classification for Video Capsule Endoscopy](https://arxiv.org/abs/2408.04940)**.
 This repository contains the code, models, and instructions for training, evaluating and creation of submission file.